akoskm/akoskm.com/cliu8erwz047yrhnva1x86z1m.md

 # How to use React Testing Library the right way

 In short: write more specific queries.
-The solutions lies in the options argument I mentioned above.
+The solution lies in the options argument I mentioned above.
 ByText, ByRole, ByTitle, and other selectors each have a specific set of options.
 Check out the previous link to see what those are.

-Next I'lls how you the selector and options usage for the some of the structures you'll most often encounter in web apps:
+Next, I'll show you the selector and options usage for some of the structures you'll most often encounter in web apps:

 ## Hrefs with text and content